casajohnson/casajohnson.github.io/_posts/2020-08-22-more-to-come.md

   caption: "Closed doors at St. Joan of Arc chapel (Marquette University)"
 date: 2020-11-20 13:04:00
 ---
 Once the semester ends, and I dig out from the heap of other tasks, I expect to get back to some researching and writing, and will report daily.
-I hope that in the next year or so I'll get back to more regular scholarly production.
+In the next year or so I'll get back to more regular scholarly production.